flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 Programming for the GBA was similar to the SNES with the addition of all the advantages of developing games in the early 2000s: Standardised high-level languages, better compilers, faster RISC CPUs, non-proprietary computers for development, comparatively better documentation and...
 Internet access!

-Games are mostly written in C with critical sections in assembly (ARM and Thumb) to save cycles.
-Nintendo provided a SDK with libraries and compilers.
-BIOS calls were available to simplify I/O access and reduce cartridge size.
+Programs are mostly written in C with performance-critical sections in assembly (ARM and Thumb) to save cycles.
+Nintendo provided an SDK with libraries and compilers.

+The Game Boy Advance first boots from a **16 KB BIOS ROM** and then loads the game.
+However, that ROM also stores software routines that games may call to simplify I/O access and reduce cartridge size.

-Game data is stored inside a new proprietary cartridge called **GamePak**.
+Games are distributed in a new proprietary cartridge called **Game Pak**.

 #### Accessing cartridge data